Australian College of the Arts: Courses

 Bachelor degrees are offered in Trimesters, and are completed within 2 years at a full time study load.

-Since Trimester 3, 2019, Collarts has offered their Diploma and Bachelor degrees in Dramatic Arts (Comedy).
-The course is recognised under the Australian Qualifications Framework, accredited until 28 March 2026.
+As of 2025, Collarts collaborates with the National Institute of Circus Arts (NICA) to continue delivering their VET courses and a Bachelor of Circus Arts program, which was facilitated by Swinburne University of Technology.
+Collarts accredits the courses delivered by NICA and delivers academic guidance and regulation.

-As of 2026, Collarts will collaborate with National Institute of Circus Arts (NICA) to continue delivering their VET courses and a Bachelor of Circus Arts program, which is currently facilitated by Swinburne University of Technology.
-Collarts will accredit the courses delivered by NICA and deliver academic guidance and regulation.
+Collarts also offers postgraduate courses in: